59blues/PenguinDinerBot/README.md

 # penguinDiner

-I am learning to automate this game, Penguin Diner, using the pyautogui module.\
+I am learning to automate this game with pyautogui.
-Penguin Diner is played using the mouse only.\
-In short, I want to create a script so this game is able to run independently without human intervention.\
+I want to create a script to run this game independently without human intervention.

-Work in progress

 Inspired by Al Sweigart - Automate the Boring Stuff